DaneTheory/Prometheus/README.md

 - [ ] Improve NPM command `prepublish` to hook into NPM
 - [ ] Add git hook for Github integration
 - [ ] Add NPM command for running in development mode
+- [ ] Update Istanbul to newer NYC.
+Then, include lcov reporter.
+Then, create NPM command to open coverage test output HTML.
+Then, include [Coveralls](https://coveralls.io/) support with status descriptor in README.

 ---